 Many of governments, organizations and business corporations are moving toward automation, informatization and transformation of their services into new modes of delivery.
 Before elaborating on E-government, let us define it clearly.
-According to Hu et al. (2008) e-government has different definitions depends on domain of practices and objectives.
-Different people from different disciplines use terms such as e-government, e-Governm another.
-In my opinion, the most comprehensive definition was coined by Gil-Garcia et al. (2005) "E-government as the intensive or generalized use of information technologies in government for the provision of public services, the improvement of managerial effectiveness, and the promotion of democratic values and mechanisms" (Gil-Garcia et al., 2008).
+According to Hu et al. (2008) egovernment has different definitions depends on domain of practices and objectives.
+Different people from different disciplines use terms such as e-government, eGovernment, e-Governance, eGovernance and etc., referring to deferent concepts but it is related in one way or another.
+In my opinion, the most comprehensive definition was coined by Gil-Garcia et al. (2005) "Egovernment as the intensive or generalized use of information technologies in government for the provision of public services, the improvement of managerial effectiveness, and the promotion of democratic values and mechanisms" (Gil-Garcia et al., 2008).